Quantifying Information Extraction using Generalized Quantum Measurements: Introduction

-Given the overall generality of these measurements and its experimental relevance we re-introduce observational entropy within the framework of generalized measurements.
-The resulting observational entropy will measure the remaining uncertainty about the initial state of the system that was not uncovered by a sequence of given (possibly non-commuting) generalized measurements.
-In other words, its value will measure how much information these measurements extract -- the smaller the value, the more extracted information.
-Since this entropy can be calculated for different coarse-grainings representing different measurements, its value serves as a quantifier of how well different (and completely general) measurement schemes perform in information extraction.
+Given the generality of these measurements and their experimental relevance, we re-introduce observational entropy within the framework of generalized measurements.
+The resulting observational entropy measures the remaining uncertainty about the initial state of the system that was not uncovered by a sequence of given (possibly non-commuting) generalized measurements.
+In other words, its value measures how much information these measurements extract -- the smaller the value, the more extracted information.
+Since this entropy can be calculated for different coarse-grainings, representing different measurements, its value serves as a performance quantifier of different (and completely general) measurement schemes in information extraction.
+Overall, our work provides a fundamental backbone to information extraction: i) it presents a quantifier for how much information we can extract, justified by the presented theorems, and ii) it is both computable and measurable by experimentalists performing any generalized measurements on quantum systems.

-While there were several obstacles in defining the correct figures of merit (especially the notion of coarse-graining and macrostate volumes), due to not being able to depend on the properties of projectors---their orthogonality in particular---it is possible to define them in such a way that all of the important properties of the resulting entropy are preserved, even for this general case.
-Our work provides a fundamental backbone to information extraction with many of its facets: i) it presents a quantifier for how much information we can extract, justified by the presented theorems and ii) it is both computable and measurable by experimentalists performing any generalized measurements on quantum systems.
-When certain criteria as elucidated in Sec.~\ref{sec:quantum_tomography} for this quantity are met, one can use the presented method to identify the quantum state of the system, giving observational entropy an operational meaning.